Dit1e/DnD-Bot/README.md

-# DnD-Bot
+# Uroboros-bot
-The program to help DMs lead DnD games.
+The program to help DMs (Unlucky Melon etc) lead the games.